redirect2me/which-dns/README.md

 * hostname: the `hostname` that you picked
 * ipaddress: the public IP address of the server
 * nshostname: the `nshostname` that you picked

+Optional parameters:

+* disclaimer: text to include in every response (for example: "no commercial use")
+* proxy: true if behind a trusted proxy (uses `X-Forwarded-For` header)

 ## License